-Joseph's experience on the defense side, gave him firsthand view of how individuals could be outgunned in such litigation.
+Joseph's experience on the defense side, gave him a firsthand view of how individuals could be outgunned in such litigation.
 He saw how challenging it was for individuals to take on wealthy corporations and insurance companies.
 In 2001, Joseph decided to leave his former partners and began focusing on representing individuals who were injured due to the wrongful acts of others.
 His experience as a defense attorney has given him a unique and extremely valuable understanding of how the opposition operates.
 This, in turn, has given him greater leverage when it comes to securing maximum settlements and verdicts for the wrongfully injured.

 Joseph has obtained numerous significant settlements for clients injured in automobile accidents, fall-down accidents, incidents of medical malpractice, victims of defective products, sexual assaults, barroom assaults, and many other types of wrongful conduct.
 He has tried cases in the trial courts of all five boroughs of New York City, as well as Suffolk County, Nassau County, and Westchester County.
-His success has lead to him being Super Lawyers list every year since 2014.
+His success has lead to him being named to Super Lawyers list every year since 2014.
 He is rated a perfect 10 by the Avvo rating agency.
 And in 2019, he was invited to join The National Trial Lawyers Top 100 civil plaintiff's attorneys.